WANdisco/wandisco-documentation/docs/quickstarts/operation/hdp_sandbox_fusion_stop_start.md

 1. Log in to the Docker host via a terminal session.

-2. Switch to the fusion-docker-compose directory.

-   `cd /path/to/fusion-docker-compose`

-3. Stop all containers.
+2. In the `fusion-docker-compose` directory, stop all containers by using:

    `docker-compose stop`